rharbird/engduinochallenges/random_colours.md

 	This code returns a random number for each of the variables r, g, b in the range that is one less than the second number in the brackets.

 6. Make the LEDs light up with the colour.
-7. Include the one second delay before starting again.

 Continue until you have completed the challenge.